UMgungundlovu

 The rebuilt black isigodlo at uMgungundlovu, with the great audience hut at centre.
 The oval-shaped kraal enclosed the open area.

-uMgungundlovu was the royal capital of the Zulu King Dingane (1828–1840) and one of several military complexes (amakhanda) which he maintained.
+uMgungundlovu was the royal capital of the Zulu King Dingane (reigned 1828–1840) and one of several military complexes (amakhanda) which he maintained.
 He established his royal kraal in 1829 in the eMakhosini valley against Lion hill (Singonyama), just south of the White Umfolozi River.

 The name uMgungundlovu stems from the Zulu word or phrase ungungu we ndlovu, which means "the secret conclave of the elephant".
 Some sources also refer to uMgungundlovu as "the place of the elephant".
 The word indlovu (elephant) refers to the king of the Zulu people.

 Description

 Dingane established his royal kraal, or capital, at uMgungundlovu in 1829.
 He took power in 1828 after assassinating Shaka, his half-brother.
 This was one of the king's military complexes (amakhanda) and was located in the eMakhosini valley, just south of the White Umfolozi River on the slope of the Lion hill.
 It lay between two streams, the Umkhumbane to the south and Nzololo to the north.